 - Professional and Managerial Police and Fire Personnel

 Collaborative & Interest Based Bargaining.

 Over the years, CDA has developed a collaborative style to dispute resolution.
-If the customer wants a combative style or a labor or employment lawyer at the bargaining table, CDA is not the labor negotiators for you.
-CDA has been involved in interest based bargaining training with either Federal Mediation and Conciliation Service (“Collaborative Negotiations”), Cornell University (“Mutual Gains Bargaining”) and/or Harvard University (“Interest-Based Bargaining”).
-Experience has shown that identifying issues and concerns of both the employees and management, analyzing those issues, and then working to find solutions has proven to be the most successful approach to gaining agreement.
+CDA has completed interest based bargaining training with either Federal Mediation and Conciliation Service (“Collaborative Negotiations”), Cornell University (“Mutual Gains Bargaining”) and/or Harvard University (“Interest-Based Bargaining”).
+Our experience has shown that identifying issues and concerns of both the employees and management, analyzing those issues, and then working to find solutions has proven to be the most successful approach to gaining agreement.
 While CDA sometimes does not use “interest based bargaining” in the pure definition of the term, the style most commonly employed is centered on trying to identify key issues and interests of the parties.
 This includes forcing oneself to step back from situations, focus on objective criteria for settlement and look at issues from the other side’s point-of-view.
 Although the collective bargaining process can be adversarial, the preservation of positive long term relationships is a high priority.
 A collaborative approach in the long run helps to preserve that relationship.

 Selection and Evaluation of Comparables